3 key takeaways

 If this concept is new to you, don’t be alarmed.
 A statement of qualifications doesn’t carry the same weight in the hiring process as a resume or cover letter.
 That said, there are times you may need to prepare this statement.

-Even if you don’t plan to submit your statement to apply for a position, creating one can be a helpful exercise.
-As you write, you’re forced to focus on your most notable qualifications, achievements, and experiences, which can be valuable groundwork when it comes to resume writing, crafting your cover letter, or preparing for upcoming job interviews.
+Even if you don’t plan to submit your statement to apply for a position, creating one can be a helpful exercise as you work on writing your resume bullet points and cover letter.

 How to write a statement of qualifications